 There are many varied opinions surrounding the topic of cats and newborn babies.
-Every year a huge cats are surrendered to shelters because a new baby is on the way or has arrived and the parents worry about the risk the cat poses to the child.
+Every year a huge number of cats are surrendered to shelters because a new baby is on the way or has arrived and the parents worry about the risk the cat poses to the child.
 Most shelters are desperately overworked and under funded and this just adds to their burden.
-During my own pregnancies it was suggested by several well meaning people that with a baby on the way we would have to get rid of the cats.
-People are very fearful of cats smothering babies.
-Despite a great deal of time trawling the Internet for information on this topic, I was only able to find two cases, one a conflicting story of Kieron Johnson, who was purportedly smothered to death and one in a near miss, as covered in the British Medical Journal.
-I am always interested to hear of verified stories because this is such an important issue.
+During my own pregnancies I was told by several well meaning people that I would have to get rid of my cats once the baby arrived.
+People are very fearful of cats smothering babies, however, despite a great deal of time trawling the Internet for information, I was only able to find two cases, one a conflicting story of Kieron Johnson, who was purportedly smothered to death and one in a near miss, as covered in the British Medical Journal.

 Keeping baby safe: